 At Tihange, the licensee performed in 2016 major improvements in order to avoid a flooding internal to the site by sewer overflow.
 These improvements mainly consist of deviating the underground municipal sewers that were crossing beneath the site of Tihange.
 The deviation and the construction of a new sewer and the modifications of the discharge points of the Tihange site in the Meuse river consist in the main improvements.
-A complementary assessment of the capacity of the drainage systems of Tihange, considering both short-duration heavy rains and long-lasting rains, is still ongoing.
+A complementary assessment of the capacity of the drainage systems of Tihange, considering the impact of rainfall of 1.0E-3 return frequency, is still ongoing.

 - The licensee had to enhance the protection against heavy rains for the WAB building.
 Indeed, the regulatory body has requested to limit the accumulation of water on the WAB roofs either by periodic inspections or by periodic maintenance of the necessary overflows.
 The licensee also had to evaluate the impact of rainfall of 1.0E-3 return frequency on the sewer system network.
 These two actions were realized by the licensee in 2014. - The robustness of the second-level system of Tihange 1 and Doel 1/2 against a beyond-design tornado had to be confirmed by the licensee, given the fact that high intensity tornadoes have been observed in the past years in neighboring countries.
-The licensee ENGIE Electrabel finalized this action in 2014. - At Doel, the assessment of the protection against lightning has been finalized in 2015.
-Based on this analysis, some modifications of the existing installation on the roofs and the infrastructure have been carried out in 2016 in order to enhance the protection against lightning, such as drilling additional grounding points. - The Tihange site was already satisfactorily protected against lightning. - In 2012-2013, the licensee improved its intervention procedures in case of heavy snowfall to remove snow layers of more than 30 cm from "non-bunkered" buildings.
+The licensee ENGIE Electrabel finalized their evaluation in 2014.
+Following new questioning, a little modification of the installations for protecting the aquifer well in Tihange against tornados is now planned in early 2019. - At Doel, the assessment of the protection against lightning has been finalized in 2015.
+Based on this analysis, some modifications of the existing installation on the roofs and the infrastructure have been carried out in 2016 in order to enhance the protection against lightning, such as drilling additional grounding points.

+The Tihange site was already satisfactorily protected against lightning.

+• In 2012-2013, the licensee improved its intervention procedures in case of heavy snowfall to remove snow layers of more than 30 cm from "non-bunkered" buildings.